W4H33D/HACK-NOTES/TryHackMe/Advent of Cyber 1 (2019) Notes.md

 ```
 This payload give me a reverse shell with root privileges after that i go to `/home/bestadmin` directory and there i got the user flag

+## Task 25  [Day 20] Cronjob Privilege Escalation

+You think the evil Christmas monster is acting on Elf Sam's account!

+Hack into her account and escalate your privileges on this Linux machine.

+There is no supporting material - the only new concept in this challenge is Linux cronjobs.
+Join our [Discord](https://discord.gg/wvfe3XJ) if you're really struggling.

+**Answer the questions below**

+Q1: What port is SSH running on?
+**Hint: Use nmap to enumerate services on ports 4000 and 5000.**
+A:

+Q2: Crack sam's password and read flag1.txt
+**Hint: Complete the challenge on day 17, to understand how to use Hydra.**
+A:

+Q3: Escalate your privileges by taking advantage of a cronjob running every minute.
+What is flag2?
+A: